platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_ststm32`
       - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
 It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.

+    * - :ref:`platform_ststm8`
+      - The STM8 is an 8-bit microcontroller family by STMicroelectronics an extended variant of the ST7 microcontroller architecture.
+STM8 microcontrollers are particularly low cost for a full-featured 8-bit microcontroller.

     * - :ref:`platform_teensy`
       - Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
 All programming is done via the USB port.
 No special programmer is needed, only a standard USB cable and a PC or Macintosh with a USB port.